 South Tyrol is fabulously beautiful, and offers a unique fusion of cultures.
 This is where the proud traditions of northern Italy collide with those of the Austrian Tyrol, just across the border, and where the majestic Dolomite mountains reign supreme, their jagged peaks towering over delightful green meadows sprinkled with pretty villages and onion-domed churches.

 There’s so much to enjoy here, and so much to love.
-But here are 12 aspects of the region that illustrate its rich variety, and keep us coming back, time after time.
+But here are 12 aspects of the region that illustrate its rich variety, and keep many visitors coming back, time after time.

 1. THE DOLOMITES - PALE MOUNTAINS & JAGGED PEAKS